FaboBence/HackMarathon_MechaHU_1/README.md

 After finishing with the evaluation, the bot is going to list the most suitable restaurants and also reveal the **best time to have lunch together**, based on the average of incoming votes.
 "All you have to do now is simply grab your phones and order your meal!"
 This prototype uses a database created by us to select the restaurants, if you want to get relevant results you'll have to manually add your nearby restaurants to the database!
 All emojis and questions can be customized in the *"HackMarathon1.py"* file.
+Discord even allows you to add your own costume emojis to the server, so you can make much more personalized options or commands.
 ## How to try
 We created a discord server where you can try out our bot.
 (With our test database.)
 You can join with the link below: